Pearadox/2023CompetitionBot/README.md

 ﻿# 2023CompetitionBot
- FRC Team 5414's code for the 2023 competition robot, Roosevelt.
+ FRC Team 5414's code for the 2023 competition robot, Rooty ~~(or Roosevelt)~~.
 The code is written in Java and uses WPILib's Java command-based structure.

 ## Code Highlights
 - Field-Centric Swerve Drive